Delaware Court of Chancery: History

-The history of the Court of Chancery stems back to the English common law system, in which separate courts were established to hear law and equity matters.
+The history of the Court of Chancery dates back to the English common law system, in which separate courts were established to hear law and equity matters.
 English law courts included the Court of King's Bench (or Queen's Bench when the monarch was female), the Court of Common Pleas, and the Court of the Exchequer.
 The sole English court of equity was the Court of Chancery.

 Along with the remainder of the original Thirteen Colonies, Delaware imported the English concept of common law.
 This included establishing a separate Court of Chancery.
-As the legal system evolved in England, the English Court of Chancery was eventually abolished by the Judicature Act 1873-75 and its powers merged into what was then called 'The Supreme Court of Judicature' (comprising the High Court and the Court of Appeal) which exercised jurisdiction in both common law and equity.
+As the legal system evolved in England, the English Court of Chancery was eventually abolished by the Judicature Acts of 1873 and 1875, and its powers were merged into what was then called The Supreme Court of Judicature (comprising the High Court and the Court of Appeal), which exercised jurisdiction in both common law and equity.
 This was prompted in part by similar reforms which had taken place elsewhere, notably the abolition of the New York Court of Chancery in 1847.
 Most American jurisdictions followed the reforms in New York and England.

 In its first Constitution, the Delaware Constitution of 1776, there was no special provision for a court of equity.
-However, when the constitution was revised in the Delaware Constitution of 1792 a separate Court of Chancery was established.
-This constitution was heavily influenced by thinking of John Dickinson and George Read.
-William T. Quillen and Michael Hanrahan in their Short History of the Delaware Court of Chancery repeat the "folklore of the Delaware bench and bar, saying that the impetus for creating a Court of Chancery was to provide a new judicial seat for Delaware's first Chancellor, William Killen."
-Killen was the elderly and highly respected incumbent Chief Justice of Delaware, and when George Read was considered to be the new Chief Justice of Delaware, he refused unless adequate provisions were made for Killen.
+However, when the constitution was revised in the Delaware Constitution of 1792, a separate Court of Chancery was established.
+This constitution was heavily influenced by the thinking of John Dickinson and George Read.
+William T. Quillen and Michael Hanrahan, in their Short History of the Delaware Court of Chancery, repeat the "folklore of the Delaware bench and bar, saying that the impetus for creating a Court of Chancery was to provide a new judicial seat for Delaware's first Chancellor, William Killen."
+Killen was the elderly and highly respected incumbent Chief Justice of Delaware.
+When George Read was considered for the role of new Chief Justice, he refused unless adequate provisions were made for Killen.
 A separate Court of Chancery under Killen was the solution.